Massage Oil: Discovering the Benefits of Cannabis Infusion

 Creating Your Own Massage Oil Recipe

-Choosing the Right Carrier Oil
+Choosing the Right Carrier Oils

-When selecting a base oil, I look at three things:
+I look at three things.

 How to Infuse Cannabis in Oils